Skip to content

 Biography

 Stephanie Kyuyoung Lee is the founder of the Office of Human Resources, a critical design studio that explores the intersection of spatial, racial, and material politics as a liberatory practice.
 Her current project builds a comparative genealogy of radical ruralism, from early abolitionist communes to social justice-based farms throughout New York.
-As the Strauch Early Career Fellow at Cornell University, Lee's teaching and research focus on utopian agrarian projects, botanical histories, and rural commons as topics of design-research.
+As the Strauch Early Career Fellow in Architecture at Cornell, Lee’s teaching and research focus on utopian agrarian projects, botanical histories, and rural commons as topics of design research.
 Previously, she was awarded the inaugural Architecture Fellowship at Bard College and the 2020 Fellow for the Future Architecture Platform.
 Before joining Bard, Lee worked with various offices and artist studios in Tokyo, Beijing, Seoul, and New York.
-She participated in residencies including the Arts Center Residency supported by the Lower Manhattan Cultural Council, and the Architecture Residency at Art Omi.
-She has exhibited her work at Haus der Architektur in Graz, Austria, Bard College, and citygroup gallery in New York City.
+She participated in residencies, including the Arts Center Residency supported by the Lower Manhattan Cultural Council and the Architecture Residency at Art Omi.
+She has exhibited her work at Haus der Architektur in Graz, Austria, Bard College, and Citygroup Gallery in New York City.
 Her writings and interviews have been published in Koozarch, The Funambulist, PLAT, and Archifutures (dpr-barcelona, 2020).

 Closing Event